Table of contents

 • Detailed regulations and technical specifications

-• Establishing platforms for e-invoicing, such as the Public Invoicing Portal (PPF) and certified partner dematerialization platforms (PDPs).
+• Establishing platforms for e-invoicing and certified partner dematerialization platforms (PDPs).

 • Consultations and guidance to businesses on how to transition to e-invoicing.